 |SC 291||Cell Biology||3|

-- Attain a cumulative GPA of at least 3.0 by the close of the spring semester of the third year.
+- Attain a cumulative GPA of at least 3.0 by July of the third year.

 - Submit in hard copy the following material by April 15.
 This information will help you to compete with the applicants who already hold a bachelor’s degree.
 Send to: PT Admissions Committee, School of Physical Therapy, Husson University, 1 College Circle, Bangor ME 04401-2999.